 - Considerably elevated or persistent temperature

-Do not be alarmed that beginning within two weeks after therapy and extending as long as one year or more, the teeth may become sore, tender, or sensitive as the bone and ligaments around the teeth regenerate and become more firm.
+Do not be alarmed if after therapy and extending as long as one year or more, the teeth may become sore, tender, or sensitive as the bone and ligaments around the teeth regenerate and become firmer.
 This is a sign of healing, but may also indicate the presence of a bite imbalance that may need to be adjusted.